I. Scope

 If within ten calendar days of receipt of the administrator’s decision, the complainant remains unsatisfied, he or she may appeal by submitting the following:

 This information should be submitted to the Vice President in the respective area of the initial complaint.
-If the administrator or focus of the complaint is the Vice President, the student may submit the appeal to the Director of Human Resources who will determine an alternative administrator of the appeal, in consultation with the President.
-The process of appeal will be limited to a review of the basis for the administrator’s original finding, only, i.e. whether procedures in reviewing the original complaint were followed.
+If the administrator or focus of the complaint is the Vice President, the student may submit the appeal to Human Resources, which will determine an alternative administrator of the appeal, in consultation with the President.
+The process of appeal will be limited to a review of the basis for the administrator’s original finding only, i.e. whether procedures in reviewing the original complaint were followed.
 The complainant will receive the outcome of the appeal in writing within 30 calendar days of the assignment of the appeal.

 Records of all formal complaints will be maintained by the Director of Human Resources.